 - ALL CHARGE OFFS ON CREDIT REPORTS HAVE OUTSTANDING BALANCES REPORTED.

 - The borrowers who came to me for consultation were told that if the charge offs had zero balances on them that they would qualify

 - There are no zero balance charge offs reported on credit reports

 - You will have an outstanding balance reported on all consumer credit reports

 FHA Lender With No Overlays On FHA Loans

-If you are a home buyer with less than perfect credit and are told that you do not qualify for a FHA Loan by another loan officer due to having charge offs on your credit report with outstanding balances, please contact The Gustan Cho Team at CrossCountry Mortgage Inc. at 262-878-1965 or text Gustan Cho at 262-716-8151 for faster response.
+Home Buyers with less than perfect credit and who are told that they do not qualify for a FHA Loan by another loan officer due to having charge offs on credit report with outstanding balances, please contact The Gustan Cho Team at USA Mortgage at 262-878-1965 or text Gustan Cho at 262-716-8151 for faster response.
 You can also email us at firstname.lastname@example.org 7 days a week, evenings, weekends, holidays.
 The Gustan Cho Team is available to take your calls or email mortgage inquiries.
 We represent a five star national mortgage lender with no lender overlays on FHA Loans, VA Loans, USDA Loans, and Conventional Loans.